Generalized Maximum Likelihood Estimators and their applications to stratified sampling and post-stratification with

 In our motivating examples $\theta_i \equiv (\theta_{i1},\theta_{i2}) \equiv (\theta_{i1},p_i)$.

 The distribution of $\theta_i$ is like a r.v. $\Theta=(\Theta_1,\Theta_2) \sim G$.
 Estimate $E_G \Theta$ via

-{\bf Remark:} In case that $\hat{G}$ is not unique, we may consider our estimator as a `set', or, as we do in the sequel, as the unique point $\hat{G}$ that the optimization procedure (in this paper, the EM algorithm), converges to.
+{\bf Remark:} In case that $\hat{G}$ is not unique, we may consider our estimator as a `set' of all estimates that correspond to all GMLE; alternatively, as we do in the sequel, as the estimator $E_{\hat{G}} \Theta$ that corresponds to the unique point $\hat{G}$ that the optimization procedure (in this paper, the EM algorithm), converges to.

 Note, in both scenarios, our target is: Note further: under the empirical Bayes formulation we replace the prediction of the (random) quantity $\frac{1}{n} \sum p_i$ by the estimation of $E_{G^*} \Theta_2$.
 The two quantities are asymptotically equal.
 On the relation between the two tasks of prediction and estimation see Zhang (2005).